Pugazhenthi-Pugazh/contact-tracing/README.md

 Sample Contact Tracing app built on Salesforce Platform.

-This application is part of a salesforce development course
+This application is part of a salesforce development course.